Plantar Fasciitis Prospect

 Walking boot, cane, or crutches

-Using a walking boot, cane, or crutches for a short time can help reduce the pressure on your foot.
+Temporary use of a walking boot, cane, or crutches can help ease the pressure on your foot.

 Frequently Asked Questions